 Clinical Presentation of Pediatric Leukemias

 The most common presentation of ALL is that of bone marrow failure.
 Children present with anemia, thrombocytopenia and neutropenia.
 Bone pain and arthritis are very common in children with B-cell ALL.
-In contrast to acute myeloid leukemia, fever which is also common in ALL is rarely due to sepsis.
+In contrast to acute myeloid leukemia, fever, which is also common in ALL, is rarely due to sepsis.

 Patients with ALL can also complain of fatigue, bleeding complications and petechiae.
 Lymphadenopathy and hepatosplenomegaly are common in ALL and acute myeloid leukemia.
 Patients with B-cell ALL are more likely to have abdominal, head, neck and central nervous system masses.
-On the other hand, patients with mainly T-cell lineage ALL usually have mediastinal disease that can present with respiratory distress and stridor.
+On the other hand, patients with mainly T-cell lineage ALL usually have a mediastinal disease that can present with respiratory distress and stridor.

-Patients with acute myeloid leukemia usually have a similar presentation to ALL but bleeding complications are slightly more common.
+Patients with acute myeloid leukemia usually have a similar presentation to ALL, but bleeding complications are slightly more common.
 Easy bruising, epistaxis, gingival bleeding and intracerebral hemorrhage are possible bleeding complications known to be associated with acute myeloid leukemia.

 Patients with acute myeloid leukemia can present with lymphadenopathy, and hepatosplenomegaly, similar to ALL.
 Mediastinal masses are usually rare in acute myeloid leukemia compared to ALL.

 Another important distinctive feature of acute myeloid leukemia from ALL is bone pain and arthritis.
 While ALL patients commonly complain of arthritis, especially those with B-cell ALL, patients with acute myeloid leukemia rarely develop bone pain or arthritis.

 Diagnostic Workup for Pediatric Leukemias